-Martine has extensive experience in trial and appellate courts including establishing a clearer precedent at the appellate level in defending death claims in Georgia.
-Martine has enjoyed successfully litigating workers’ compensation cases at trial on various issues including the Rycroft Defense, notice and intoxication defenses to name a few.
+Martine has extensive experience in trial and appellate courts, including establishing a clearer precedent at the appellate level in defending death claims in Georgia.
+She has successfully litigated workers’ compensation cases at trial on various issues, including the Rycroft defense, notice and intoxication defenses.

 Martine also assists clients with in-house training for employers to help mitigate risk ahead of issues in order to arm businesses with the knowledge to make smart decisions before incidents occur.

-Martine is a trusted advisor to her clients and counsels them on the best way forward with their unique legal issues.
-She focuses on providing great accessibility to answer any questions or discuss ideas with clients, even when she is not working an active case with them, to ensure she is always available to troubleshoot problems or simply advise on issues they may be facing.
+A trusted adviser to her clients, Martine counsels them on the best way forward with their unique legal issues.
+She focuses on providing great accessibility to answer any questions or discuss ideas with clients, even when she is not working an active case with them, to ensure she is always available to troubleshoot problems or advise on issues they may be facing.

 Before joining Swift Currie, Martine served as outside panel counsel and in-house counsel providing workers’ compensation defense for a major national insurance company.
-She has taught as an adjunct professor at the undergraduate and law school levels on subjects including trusts and estates, workers’ compensation, criminal and civil procedure.
-She has also previously litigated cases as a public defender and served as a court-appointed Guardian Ad Litem.
+She has taught as an adjunct professor at the undergraduate and law school levels on subjects, including trusts and estates, workers’ compensation, criminal and civil procedure.
+She previously litigated cases as a public defender and served as a court-appointed Guardian Ad Litem.

 Martine has become an industry leader, regularly writing and presenting locally and nationally on a wide variety of workers’ compensation topics ranging from employer affirmative defenses, light duty return to work issues, post-hire medical questionnaires, the role of aging employees in workers’ compensation and the impact of diversity on claims management, costs and results.